teckmonster/pickupstrength/about.md

 #### Weightlifter

 Teckmon loves weightlifting.
 She had her first coaching lesson at Coffee Gym in 2014, and she was hooked!
 In the beginning, there are some up and down while learning the technique and dialing in with her nutrition.
 Now, she trains consistently to stay balanced mentally and physically.
+Her goal is to qualify and to compete in American Open in 2020.
 You can find her weightlifting journey @teckmonster.

 #### Everyday Life